llesoil/input_sensitivity/README.md

 You can check the data folder to see the list of videos used for this project.

-## Code
+## Resources

-All the code is in the src folder.
+Additional information about experimental protocol.

 ## Replication

 To replicate measurements, just follow the readme of the dataset_build folder!

+## Results

+See the ./results folder.